-Helping Brain Injury Victims in NYC, Westchester, Putnam, and Dutchess County
+Helping Brain Injury Victims in New York, Westchester, Putnam, and Dutchess County

 Thousands of New Yorkers suffer traumatic brain injuries in accidents every year and find their lives are changed forever.
 Severe head and brain injuries can lead to loss of consciousness, paralysis, and even death, and many survivors require lifelong medical care.

 The Law Office of Michael LoGiudice has extensive experience in traumatic brain injury cases arising from falls, car accidents, sports injuries, workplace accidents, and violent crimes.
 If you or a loved one suffered harm as a result of another’s reckless, negligent or malicious conduct, we will help you obtain just compensation.